STRIDES/NIHCloudLabAzure/docs/Create_Custom_Role_AzureHPC.md

 Give the Custom Role a name

-Select "Start from JSON" option on the bottom followed by seletced the blue folder and choosing the JSON file you recently created
+Select "Start from JSON" option on the bottom followed by selected the blue folder and choosing the JSON file you recently created

 Review + Create Role